 Nurturing employees from the bottom up

 As an organisation, we strive to follow a ‘top-down’ and ‘bottom-up’ approach to strengthen our work force in various functional areas.
-The PWD community have a lot to teach us, and we aim to imbibe these learnings with the one-on-one or one-to-many reverse mentoring sessions led by PWD colleagues.
-Over the years, employees and stakeholders have benefitted from these sessions in various ways.
+Over the years, employees and stakeholders have benefitted from a constant dialogue with each other.
 We have included sensitisation programs for hiring managers and the teams to ensure inclusive behavior.
 Sign language modules are also available to learn on demand.
 Interpreters are mandated for all important meetings where we have staff with hearing and speech impairments.
 All these have taught us to fight our inherent biases and look at things with a fresh perspective.
 It has also taught us to be empathetic instead of sympathetic, something most of us get confused with

 Empowering our workforce across functions

 Our EDGE platform enables all employees to work closely with their seniors and create career progression plans that can make their tenures within the organisation more impactful.
 There is a specific focus on helping PWD staff develop meaningful career trajectories and specific sessions are held for managers and HR Business Partners to aid career conversations for PWD staff.
 Upskilling is an integral part of their career journeys and we have a mentorship program in place specifically catering to the professional needs of our PWD staff who are interested in being mentored.
 This is a symbiotic relationship and a learning journey for both the mentor and the mentee.
 Our organisation is based on a culture of learning and our PWD colleagues have put in over 100 training hours per staff in 2021.
 This is 10 times of what it was in 2020 and shows how impactful tailored programs catering to the specificities of our PWD community can be.